WE SUPPORT PREGNANT AND PARENTING STUDENTS DURING THEIR TIME ON CAMPUS WITH TITLE IX INFORMATION, EDUCATION, AND ADVOCACY.

 I’m Pregnant and Want to Know More.

-If you’re a pregnant student anywhere in the Denver area and would like a consultation on your Title IX rights, want help talking with your teachers or administration, or need help combating push out, please contact our Campus & Community Outreach Manager at Sierra@YouhaveAlternatives.org to set up a time to talk.
+If you’re a pregnant student anywhere in the Denver area and would like a consultation on your Title IX rights, want help talking with your teachers or administration, or need help combating push out, please contact our Director of Communications and Community Development at Lori@YouhaveAlternatives.org to set up a time to talk.